-Through trial and error I found an easy method that works for me.
+Through trial and error, I found an easy method that works for me.
 I’ve documented my method and I encourage you to try it and improve on it.
-It’s really easy as long as you have the space, time, and energy.
+It’s really easy as long as you have space, time, and energy.

 The steps and pictures below will walk you through the process I use to mix and cook my own OLS.
 I will break down the steps of the KIS Organics suggested recipe and give a detailed explanation of how I do that step.
 Use what you have available and make your own compost/castings whenever possible.

 KIS Tip: A lot of our customers use the following recipe for larger quantities.
 This recipe will make a ½ yard of OLS.

 - 1x - 3.8 cu ft compressed bale of Alaskan Peat Moss